felipetsantos/football-projects-monitoring/README.md

 ### Component search twitter mention

-For search twitter mention related to a term, execute follow command:
+to search twitter mention related to a term, execute the following command:

 ``` shell
 bin/search-twitter-mention -t football -l 10
 ```
-or follow command for help:
+or the following command for help:

 ``` shell
 bin/search-twitter-mention -h